Article IV – Procedures For Behavioral Misconduct

 - Executive board members, captains, or other identified leaders will be designated as representatives of the organization and will be responsible for attending any hearing or resolution meeting, presenting any evidence or defense, communicating the outcome to members, and/or compliance with any sanctions.

-- A student organization may be sanctioned with any sanction or combination of sanctions listed in Article VII, sections 1 and 2.
+- A student organization may be sanctioned with any sanction or combination of sanctions listed in this Code.

 - Any sanctions imposed through the conduct system will be separate from and may be in addition to any sanctions imposed by Athletics and Recreation or the Student Government Association.